LukasBommes/PV-Hawk/_sources/output_directory.rst.txt

     |    |     |     |-- ...
     |    |     |-- ...

-.. rubric:: splitted (split_sequences)
+.. rubric:: splitted (split_sequences, interpolate_gps)

-Contains the individual IR video frames as 16-bit TIFF images and additional 8-bit JPEG preview images.
-The `gps.json` files contains the longitude, latitude, and altitude (in this order) of each video frame.
+Contains the individual IR video frames as 16-bit TIFF images and their corresponding GPS longitude, latitude, and altitude (in this order) in the `gps.json` file.
 The `timestamps.csv` contains timestamps of each video frame.

+If you ran the `interpolate_gps` step, the content of the original `gps.json` has been moved into `gps_orig.json` and the `gps.json` contains the interpolated GPS trajectory.

 .. rubric:: segmented (segment_pv_modules)